InvadingOctopus/comedot/README.md

 ![components-tree]

 🧩 Whenever your game needs an "actor" which has to react to events, like the player character or a monster, or an object with "behaviors" which could be reused for other objects, like interactive items or powerups:

+_Use the included custom dock plugin (the Comedock :) or perform these steps manually:_

 1. Create a new `Entity` node (a Node2D/CharacterBody2D/Area2D/etc. with the `Entity.gd` script attached)
 2. Add `Component` child nodes to the entity.
 A component is also a Node/Node2D/Area2D/etc. with a script which extends the `Component` class.
 3. Modify component parameters in the editor's inspector.